ARSINOE-project/data-management-service/docs/source/index.rst

 **Response**

-Returns the newly created rsource in the same format as *Resource Info*
+Returns the newly created resource in the same format as *Resource Info*

 ===========
 Update Resource